1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 The Whitehall Recreation Ground, ’The Rec’, was opened in Hillmorton Road. (see entry for 1874.)

-1878 Lawrence Sheriff Lower School opened to maintain free education of local boys under terms of Rugby School Act so main school could become fully fee paying.
+1878 Lawrence Sheriff Lower School opened to maintain free education of local boys under terms of Rugby School Act so Rugby School could become fully fee paying.

 Cattle Market moved to Craven Road site near to Railway Station.